scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-oop.md

 ### Classes with attributes and behaviors

-Of course OOP style classes can have attributes and behaviors, and they should allow for information hiding.
+Classes can have attributes and behaviors, and allow for information hiding.

 #### A smaller example